timzaz/interop/README.md

 # Interop

-PubSub application for python asyncio using RabbitMQ.
-Can stand alone or be embedded in other async code.
+A light-weight PubSub application for python asyncio using RabbitMQ that can stand alone or be embedded in other async code.

+## Usage
+See examples folder